rspamd/rspamd/doc/integration.md

 	% make
 	# make install

-Then copy rmilter.conf.sample to rmilter.conf and edit parameters.
-All parameters are described in `rmilter.8` manual page.
-Here is an example of configuration for rspamd:
+Rmilter configuration is described in the [documentation](https://rspamd.com/rmilter/) Here is an example of configuration for rspamd:

 {% highlight nginx %}
 spamd {